Xiangtan Institute of Technology

-The Xiangtan Institute of Technology (XIT, 湘潭理工学院 (Xiāngtán lǐgōng xuéyuàn, Xiangtan Institute of Science and Technology)) is a private non-profit college located in the Jiuhua Economic & Development Zone of Xiangtan, Hunan, China. it is notable for being the first undergraduate university in Hunan Province to transition from a affiliated collage to a private university with the approval of the Ministry of Education.
+The Xiangtan Institute of Technology (XIT, 湘潭理工学院 (Xiāngtán lǐgōng xuéyuàn, Xiangtan Institute of Science and Technology)) is a private non-profit college located in the Jiuhua Economic & Development Zone of Xiangtan, Hunan, China.
+It is the first undergraduate university in Hunan Province to transition from an affiliated collage to a private university with the approval of the Ministry of Education.

-The college offers 7 disciplines: science, engineering, economics, management, law, literature, and art, constituting a total of 38 undergraduate majors in total.
+The college offers seven disciplines: science, engineering, economics, management, law, literature, and art, constituting a total of 38 undergraduate majors in total.

 History

 Originally the Beijin College of Hunan University of Technology and Business (湖南工商大学北津学院), the college was founded on the banks of the Xiangjiang River in 2001 as a joint effort by Hunan University and the Zhejiang Geely Holding Group Corporation.
-The site of the college was located within the site of the Han–era Beijin City, west of Changsha.
+The college was located within the site of the Han–era Beijin City, west of Changsha.

 in June 2020, the university was approved by the Ministry of Education to become an independent, nonprofit private university under the new name Xiangtan Institute of Technology.